Our History

 Description automatically generated

-On December 19, 1960, Queen Elizabeth II gave her consent to use the prefix 'Royal', and the organization became known as 'The Royal Canadian Legion."
+On December 19, 1960, HRM Queen Elizabeth II gave her consent to use the prefix 'Royal', and the organization became known as 'The Royal Canadian Legion."
 The Act of Incorporation was later amended in 1961 to make the change official and the new name became,

 The Royal Canadian Legion